dreamboat26/fuzzy/README.md

 - **Reduction:** Represents reducing the workload on overburdened tasks or processors.
 - **Oxidation:** Represents increasing the workload on underutilized tasks or processors.

-By applying this idea, we aim to create a system where resources (processors, workers, etc.) are dynamically adjusted based on workload distribution, similar to how Redox reactions balance energy between reactants.
+By applying this idea, I aim to create a system where resources (processors, workers, etc.) are dynamically adjusted based on workload distribution, similar to how Redox reactions balance energy between reactants.

 ## Approach